tc39/proposal-intl-messageformat/README.md

 }
 ```

-A markup expression cannot be used as a selector.
+A markup placeholder cannot be used as a selector.
-When formatted to a string, a markup expression is formatted as an empty string.
+When formatted to a string, a markup placeholder is formatted as an empty string.
 The `name` of the `MessageMarkup` matches the name of the annotation,
 without the `+` or `-` prefix.
-If the expression includes an input argument,
+If the placeholder includes an input argument,
 the `valueOf()` method is defined and returns that value,
 and the `source` matches that of the input argument.
-Otherwise, the `source` matches the `name` of the annotation,
+Otherwise, the `source` matches the `name` of the markup placeholder,
 prefixed with the appropriate `+` or `-` character.

 When `MessageMarkup` is formatted to parts,